Jackie (2010 film): International releases

 Jackie was released overseas by Bevin Exports in the countries of Australia, UK, Singapore, Germany, US, Dubai and New Zealand among others.
 The same firm had earlier released other Kannada blockbusters like Mungaaru Male and Aramane worldwide.
 The global distribution will be on a 50:50 sharing between Poornima Enterprises and Bevin Exports.
 It was screened in Melbourne, Adelaide and Perth on 7 November, where it was well received by the audience, which also consisted of non-Kannadigas.
 A similar reception was reported in Germany, where the screening took place in mid-December.
 In the UK, it was screened in the months of November and December in association with Gandhadagudi Movies Team.
 The film was part of the Indian Melbourne Film Festival on 29 Dec.
 In United States, Jackie was released in a phase-wise manner from the 2nd week of Jan 2011.
 In its first phase, screening was held in San Francisco and Bay Area.
 In the next phase, the film was screened in Los Angeles, New Jersey, Dallas and Houston.
-In Singapore, it was screened on 6 March 2011.
+In Singapore, the film was screened on 6 March 2011.

 Telugu

-The Dubbed Telugu version of Jackie is produced by Nadella Sujatha through Suraj Films studio and was released in the state of Andhra Pradesh on 6 May 2011.
+The Telugu dubbed version was produced by Nadella Sujatha through Suraj Films Studio and was released in Andhra Pradesh on 6 May 2011.

+Re-Release

+The movie re-released on 15 March 2024 in 175 centres and earned ₹1crore on the first day.

 Reception

 Critical response

-Shruti Indira Lakshminarayana of Rediff.com scored the film at 2.5 out of 5 stars and says "Puneet puts up a convincing performance.
-The songs and fights have been designed to suit the actor's image to perfection.
-Bhavana looks good in songs to which she is mostly confined.
-Harshika Poonacha, Birardar, Ravi Kale and Sampath Kumar have small roles.
-Jackie caters both to the class and the mass.
-It has a fair share of both sentiments and action and even comes with a message on human trafficking.
-Makes for a one time watch".
-A critic from The New Indian Express wrote "Puneet delivers a superb performance.
-The effortless ease with which he gets into the skin of the character is commendable.
-Rangayana Raghu as a cop is also brilliant.
-The songs, written by Yogaraj Bhat and composed by Hari Krishna, stay with you even after coming out of the theatre.
-'Jackie' is an enjoyable fast paced entertainer.
-Go for it".
-A critic from The Times of India scored the film at 4 out of 5 stars and says "However, it's Puneet who shines through the film with his bindaas performance.
-Rangayana Raghu adds to the film's brilliance.
-The film has also been well edited by Dipu S Kumar.
-Sathya Hegde's cinematography is well executed, while music director V Harikrishna has rendered some excellent numbers to lyrics of Yograj Bhat.
-Choreography by Imran Sardaria and Harsha are some positives to the film.
-In all, it's a movie for the mass, class and family".
+The Times of India wrote "An action-packed thriller with Puneet Rajkumar at his best."
+The New Indian Express wrote "'Jackie' is an enjoyable fast paced entertainer.
+The audiences will be pleased to watch this film, which is high on entertainment quotient, strong on visuals and packed with breathtaking action."
+Shruti Indira Lakshminarayana of Rediff described the film as a one-time watch and wrote "Jackie caters both to the class and the mass.
+It has a fair share of both sentiments and action and even comes with a message on human trafficking."